 What Is a Qualified Charitable Distribution?

+For individuals age 70 ½ or older, the IRS allows qualified charitable distributions, a form of charitable giving.
+This gift is a transfer from an IRA to the IRS-approved charity of your choice.
+The IRS treats eligible gifts as tax-free transfers.
+This means it does not include the value of this gift in your annual taxable income.
 Eligible gifts also apply toward your required minimum distributions (RMDs) for the year.
 If you do not need your mandatory withdrawal, you can use qualified charitable distributions to satisfy your RMD requirement tax-free.

 Under some circumstances, you can also use a Roth IRA, but this is unusual.
 You must meet the age requirements for QCDs, and the recipient must be a qualified charity by law.
-Additionally, your assets must be transferred directly from the IRA to the charity in question, as the IRS will not consider this an eligible distribution if you transfer the assets to yourself and then gift them to the charity.
+Additionally, you must transfer your assets directly from the IRA to the charity in question.
+The IRS won’t recognize the eligible distribution if you transfer the assets to yourself and then gift them to charity.
+A QCD applies to your taxes in the tax year the charity receives the gift.
+Given the direct transfer requirement, giving and receiving should be contemporaneous in most cases.

 There are multiple ways to transfer funds for a QCD, including cash, securities and direct electronic transfers.
 You may also write checks made payable to the charity, as long as it draws directly from your IRA account.
+The charity must then provide you with a receipt or other written confirmation of the gift.
+To be eligible, you cannot receive anything in return, such as tickets to a charity event.

-For 2025, individuals age 70 ½ or older can make up to $108,000 in qualified charitable distributions that are excluded from taxable income.
+For 2026, individuals age 70 ½ and older can make up to $111,000 in qualified charitable distributions (up from $108,000 in 2025) that are excluded from taxable income.
 These distributions must be made directly from an IRA to one or more eligible 501(c)(3) charities.

 How QCDs Affect Your Taxes and Estate Plan